lseelenbinder/armsim/README.md

 obtain the version of Go recommended for your platform, for more details see:
 [http://golang.org/doc/install](http://golang.org/doc/install).

-After obtaining Go, build the project on Linux by:
-- `cd` to the armsim/ folder in the project.
-- `go get` to pull dependencies.
+After using `go get` to fetch the project, it should already be built at
-- `go build -o install/armsim src/armsim.go` to build the armsim executable.
-- `cd ./install/` and run `./armsim`
+$GOROOT/bin/armsim.

 To test: `go test armsim`
   - there will be no output unless the tests fail
   - be patient, it can take 10 or 20 seconds for the test suite to run

-It is entirely possible to build on Windows or Mac OS X, but you're on your own for that.
+Warning: the tests currently have an infinite loop bug.
+Run at your own risk.

 Configuration
 -------------